Questions and Answers

 Stays can be as short as an afternoon, one night or as long as several months, depending on the family’s situation.

-How much would it cost to stay at the Sunshine Hospitality Home?
+How much does it cost to stay at the Sunshine Hospitality Home?

-Typically families either stay at no cost or are asked to make a small donation around $20-40 per day.
-The final cost is yet to be determined, however, the donation would be waived for those who cannot afford it.
+Typically families either stay at no cost or are asked to make a small donation around $40 per day.
+The donation would be waived for those who cannot afford it.
 The difference is made up through donations.
 Thanks to generous contributions, a family wouldn’t be turned away because of their inability to pay.

 Can health care patients being treated by health care providers outside Altru Health System still utilize the facility?